 Various Artists \ Erik Satie - Cubist Works 1913-1924 [LTMCD 2406]

-Cubist Works offers four works composed by Erik Satie between 1913 and 1924 for his collaborations with Pablo Picasso.
-These include piano and orchestral versions of his scores for the celebrated 'Cubist' ballets Parade (1917) and Mercure (1924), as well as the seldom-heard organ 'diversion', The Statue Found (1923).
+Cubist Works presents four works composed by Erik Satie between 1913 and 1924 for his collaborations with Pablo Picasso.
+These include piano and orchestral versions of his scores for the celebrated 'Cubist' ballets Parade (1917) and Mercure (1924), as well as a seldom-heard organ 'diversion', The Statue Found (1923).

 1. Les pantins dansent

 4. Mercure (piano)

 5. Divertissement (La statue retrouvée)